ezequieltejada/angular-mastery-workshop/exercise-application-skeleton/README.md

 ## Todo 6: Analyze
 1. Run `npm run analyze` to see how the graph changed as we're now having two lazy loaded modules
-2. Try to figure out in which chunk the `MatCardModule` imported by the `SharedModule` landed.
+2. Try to figure out in which chunk the `MatCardModule` imported by the `SharedModule` landed. (hint: you might need to uncheck `main.<hash>.js` file in the controls to see small lazy loaded chunks)

 # Great!
 We have nice application skeleton, layout and routing with lazy loading, that's a great starting point to start developing features!